Research and education are the very foundation of NCPI. It’s what we do. We’ve led the industry in this area for over 100-years.

-In early 2013, NCPI also published Guidelines for Controlled Low Strength Material (CLSM) Mix Design, Placement and Testing …
+In early 2013 (revised September 2022), NCPI also published Guidelines for Controlled Low Strength Material (CLSM) Mix Design, Placement and Testing …

 Experiments were conducted in 2013 to demonstrate the significance of shovel slicing during installation of VCP.
 Resistance to pushing rods and pulling straps at the pipe-soil interface was used to show the relative stiffness of crushed rock placed in the pipe haunch.
 Significant differences in stiffness were seen between dumped rock and shovel sliced rock.

 Compaction of the soil in the haunch area significantly increases the support for the pipe.
 Gravels and crushed rock dumped into a trench beside the pipe result in the minimum densities of the soil, which is about 80-85% of their maximum density (Howard, 2013).
 Compacting the soil to about 95% (D 4253) can increase the stiffness (modulus) of the soil 300 to 600% (Howard, 2013).